Depending on what you need, contact your:

 Somalia is often very hot.
 The average maximum temperature can be more than 45˚C.

-The monsoon season runs from May to October in the south-west.
-It's from December to February in the north-east.
+The monsoon season runs from May to October in the south-west and from December to February in the north-east.

 More information: